Viewer Participation Welcome!

 Noah’s Ark (Vet Tom Kirby, England)

-The Damn Deal (Dr. Pat Haig, actress Elizabeth Gracen’s creation in her film) (screen cap contributed)
+The Damn Deal (Dr. Pat Haig, actress Elizabeth Gracen’s creation in her 1997 film; but his scene is not a part of the 2014 edit released by Flapper Films) (screen cap contributed)

 The Outer Limits (NSA scientist Dwight Borden works WITH doctors)